 C) Local representative (with welcome meeting)

 D) Detailed route notes and maps (incl.
-GPS tracks on request) – 1 pack per room
+GPX tracks on request) – 1 pack per room

 E) Luggage transfers

 F) Wine tasting in the Wachau valley

 A) Flights and charges for travelling with your bike (if applicable)

 E) Bar bills, telephone calls, souvenirs, etc.